Soheil-A-Yamini/Python-Knowledge-Base/loops/README.md

 # Python Loop Fundamentals

-This folder introduces Python loops, including for-loops and while-loops with practical examples.
+This folder focuses on Python `loops`, providing clear explanations and examples of for and `while` loops, control flow, and iteration patterns.